 Azrael nodded.
 “I’m reaching her!”

-Blood cried, “Kill them before they release her!”
+“Kill them before they release her!” cried Brother Blood.

-Guards shouted and closed in as Dick tried to wage two wars — one against the troops on a physical level and one more dangerous, more tenuous as he fought with Azrael to free Raven’s troubled mind and soul.
+Guards shouted and closed in as Dick tried to wage two wars — one against the troops on a physical level, and one more dangerous, more tenuous as he fought alongside Azrael to free Raven’s troubled mind and soul.

 At once it happened.
-Raven’s soul-self enveloped Blood, and he screamed.
-She gasped in pain — perhaps even in relief.
-The remnants of darkness left behind when Trigon fell now flowed directly into Blood.
-He was overcome by a power stronger than his own, yet his own purpose, his own sense of self, refused to allow any easy transfer.
+Raven’s soul-self enveloped Brother Blood, and he screamed.
+She gasped in pain, perhaps even in relief, as the remnants of darkness left behind when Trigon fell now flowed directly into Blood.
+The leader of the Church of Blood now found himself overcome by a power stronger than his own, yet his own purpose, his own sense of self, refused to allow any easy transfer.
 This led to a conflict most powerful, most personal — all within Brother Blood’s own mind.
 He screamed, and as two wills fought, his body simply shut down as a protection.

 Dick smiled.
-“Blood could not handle his own urges and drives when joined to the darkness left behind by Trigon.
+“Blood could not handle his own urges and drives when he joined himself to the darkness left behind by Trigon.
 They seemed to short each other out, so to speak.”

 Later, as a clean-shaven and fully costumed Nightwing sat across from Raven in a rented villa, she expressed her appreciation for his rescue efforts.

-Raven touched his jaw.
+Raven touched his chin.
 “You and the princess have ever been of two worlds, both literally and figuratively.
-How one raised — much like myself — to always keep his emotions in check could ever be the soul mate of a being who is driven by heedless emotion and passion is a riddle not even the Batman could solve.”
+How one raised — much like myself — to always keep his emotions in check could ever be the soul-mate of a being who is driven by heedless emotion and passion is a riddle not even the Batman could solve.”

 Dick nodded.
-“It’s true; she is nothing like the girls I knew at Hudson U. or elsewhere.
-She’s such a free spirit — moreso than even other super-heroines I’ve met, like Batgirl and — Bat-Girl.”
+“It’s true.
+She’s nothing like the girls I knew at Hudson U. or elsewhere.
+She’s such a free spirit — moreso than even other super-heroines I’ve met, like Batgirl and… Bat-Girl.”
 He stood up.
 “I’ve learned a lot in the last few days.
 Maybe part of that lesson is how to let go.”

 Raven smiled sadly.
 “That has to be a part of any healing.”

 Doctor Light was nervous.
-He hated to be rushed.
-It was beneath his dignity.
+He hated to be rushed; he considered that beneath his dignity.
 Yet these enigmatic Children of the Sun seemed to expect him to work on a timetable of their own devising.
 The nerve.
 The raw impudence.
 Still, he did as he was told.